bodekerscientific/wikidot-to-mediawiki/README.md

     bot_password = "BotPassword"
     verify = True # Set to False if your site does not have a valid SSL certificate

 The endpoint is the API endpoint for your MediaWiki-based site.
-You can obtain the endpoint via the page `Special:ApiSandbox`.
+You can obtain the endpoint via the page `Special:ApiSandbox` on your MediaWiki site.
 For more detail, see the [MediaWiki API documentation](https://www.mediawiki.org/wiki/API:Main_page).

-A bot login can be created at `Special:BotPasswords`; once the login is created, the system will give you the details for `bot_username` and `bot_password`.
+A bot login can be created at `Special:BotPasswords` on your MediaWiki site; once the login is created, the system will give you the details for `bot_username` and `bot_password`.
 You will need to give the bot login the rights to:
 * high-volume editing
 * create, edit, and move pages
 * upload new files